Fiserv/verifynow/docs/getting-started.md

 ### Request Header

 Header parameters are common for all API requests of Verify Now APIs.
-Header parameters are sent as a JSON under EFXHeader header parameter.
+Header parameters are sent as  header parameter.

-For more information on EFXHeader and to view the list of all header parameters,<!--<a href="?path=docs/api-ref-EFX-header.md" title="Click to view the list of EFX header parameters"> click here</a>.-->
+For more information on Header and to view the list of all header parameters<!--,<a href="?path=docs/api-ref-EFX-header.md" title="Click to view the list of EFX header parameters"> click here</a>.-->

 **Sample Header Example**
 ```
-"EFXHeader": [
+"Header": [
 							{
 								"key": "AdminUserName",
-								"value": "string",
+								"value": "string"
-								"type": "text"
 							},
 							{
 								"key": "AdminPassword",
-								"value": "string",
+								"value": "string"
-								"type": "text"
 							},
 							{
 								"key": "HomeId",
-								"value": "string",
+								"value": "string"
-								"type": "text"
 							},
 							{
 								"key": "Content-Type",
-								"value": "application/xml",
+								"value": "application/xml"
-								"type": "text"
 							}
 						]